 Committee on Equity, Diversity and Inclusion

-The Committee on Equity, Diversity and Inclusion will help ACA achieve a deeper understanding of diversity issues in chiropractic generally and ACA specifically.
-The committee is charged with generating a strategic road map for ACA's Board of Governors, outlining ways ACA can become more diverse, improve the practice success of our women and minority members, serve diverse populations within the American population better, as well as other diversity issues of which ACA leadership should be aware.
+The Committee on Equity, Diversity and Inclusion will help ACA achieve a deeper understanding of diversity issues in chiropractic generally and in ACA specifically.
+The committee is charged with generating a strategic road map for ACA’s Board of Governors, outlining ways ACA can become more diverse, improve the practice success of our women and minority members, serve diverse populations within the American population better, as well as other diversity issues of which ACA leadership should be aware.

 The Ethics Committee serves as the ACA adjudicator for complaints against its member doctors of chiropractic.